CartoDB/carto-vl-training/training-v2/07-zoom-based-styles.md

 ### Scale the Symbol Size

+We want to make sure our points stay legible and keep an appropriate size as we zoom in and out on this map.
+To see more about why that's important check [this guide section](https://carto.com/developers/carto-vl/guides/zoom-based-styles/#scale-symbol-size).

 2. Wrap your width expression in a `scaled` function, like this:

     `width: scaled(ramp(clusterSum($velocity)/clusterCount(), [0, 0.5]), 13)`